skip to primary navigationskip to content

 style="margin:0 0 0 20px; float:right")),

 Override the default local footer by providing a list of (usually four) columns, each of which is a list of groups of HTML elements (in PlexTree encoding).
-The text of the default header can be included with *p(class="ucampas-footnotes").
+The text of the default footer can be included with *p(class="ucampas-footnotes").
 For example (see CST site):

 local_footer=(